MRLintern/StokesianFlow/README.md

 ### Different Methods
 * There are several types of Finite Element Method.
 The most common approaches include, for example:
 #### The Direct Approach
-* This approach is used in this software.

 * TODO